samrahim/KiddyCareFrontend/README.md

-# babysitter

-# the gloal idea of the app is create relation between sitters and parents
+# the global idea of the app is create relation between sitters and parents
 # features
     chat app
     booking